Pro Bono Pledge Program

 We invite all law students to pledge to complete at least 100 hours* of legal pro bono and community volunteer work before they graduate.

-The Pro Bono Pledge can help connect students interested in volunteer activity with interested opportunities and also helps us recognize and support those students who are engaged in the community.
-The program is voluntary, but those students who meet their pledge goals are recognized for their contributions both at ATJI's annual Celebration of Social Justice and at graduation.
+The Pro Bono Pledge helps connect students with interested opportunities while also helping the law school recognize and support those students who are engaged in the community.
+The program is voluntary, but those students who meet their pledge goals are recognized for their contributions at the end of each school year and at graduation.

 *Part-time students may complete 50 hours.